-Parcel A1 (3.18 acres) was obtained by deed from Alachua County which originally obtained the property using FTA grant funds.
+Parcel A1 was obtained by deed from Alachua County which originally obtained the property using FTA grant funds.

-Parcel A2 (3.91 acres) was obtained from CSX in 2001 and through the vacation of Veitch Street right of way in 2008.
+Parcels A2 was obtained from CSX in 2001 and through the vacation of Veitch Street right of way in 2008.

-Parcels B (1.09 acres) and C (2.12 acres) were obtained by deed from McBride with funding from federal and state transit grants during the acquisition of the Depot Park property for stormwater improvements and employee parking.
+Parcels B and C were obtained by deed from McBride with funding from federal and state transit grants during the acquisition of the Depot Park property for use for stormwater improvements and employee parking.